-PHOTO: Choo Fair a longtime member of the gang task force, now the Community Peace Collaborative, worked with youth on a street painting at Killingsworth Court this summer
+PHOTO: Choo Fair a longtime member of the gang task force, now renamed the Community Peace Collaborative, worked with youth on a street painting at Killingsworth Court this summer

-“We can have courageous conversations and truthful communication, if we operate from the intention to serve and treat each other with the utmost respect.”
+“We can have courageous conversations and truthful communication if we operate from the intention to serve and treat each other with the utmost respect.”

 Police reported on three shooting incidents that left at least two people injured.
 One of the men injured has been shot at four times previously and wounded three times.
 The total number of reported gang violence incidents to date this year is 94, up from 77 at the same time last year.

-Other news reported at the collaborative include:
+Other news reported at the collaborative includes:

 Police Officer Chris Burley has been promoted to sergeant.